Project Document Management with SharePoint Online

 Permissions

-You can set user permissions to ensure right people can access the library, which can be extremely important on sensitive or private projects where you need to restrict access.
+You can set user permissions to ensure the right people can access the library.
+This can be extremely important for sensitive or private projects where you need to restrict access.

 Metadata

-You can use the SharePoint properties in your document library to track information, such the date/time a file was created or uploaded, when it was last modified, and who made the last change.
+You can use the SharePoint properties in your document library to track information, such as the date and time a file was created or uploaded, when it was last modified, and who made the last change.

 Link sharing